 Divorce is a complex subject, both personally and legally.
-Wisconsin divorce laws are different from almost all other states.
+Wisconsin divorce laws are different from almost all other states, and a family attorney/divorce attorney is professionally trained and educated to help you navigate the complex legal system.
 In Wisconsin, the process is governed by the state's Marital Property Statute.
 The majority of other states divide property based on principles of an "equitable" or fair standard, Wisconsin views most property acquired during the marriage to be a marital asset to which both parties have an equal right.
 As a result, courts try to keep the division of property as close to a 50-50 split as possible.
-The process can be particularly difficult if you and your spouse have combined certain assets.
+The process can be particularly difficult without the legal guidance of divorce lawyers, especially if you and your spouse have combined certain assets.

-Van Hoof & Schneider Law Firm has been committed to addressing the challenges of individuals facing divorce for more than 75 years.
+The divorce lawyers at Van Hoof & Schneider Law Firm has been committed to addressing the challenges of individuals facing divorce for more than 75 years.
 We understand your concerns and frustrations, and we strive to get you the resolution you need.
-Van Hoof & Schneider Law Firm also offers legal guidance to those interested in pro se/self-help.
+Van Hoof & Schneider Law Firm also offers legal guidance by some of the area’s best lawyers for men and women interested in pro se/self-help.
 We can assist with document preparation, document review and preparation for mediation.

 Income and property acquired during your marriage are considered to be your and your spouse's joint property.
-You each have an equal right to it when a court divides assets during a divorce proceeding.
+You each have an equal right to it when a court divides your assets during a divorce proceeding, and employing the services of a professional family lawyer/divorce lawyer can help to ensure an equitable and just distribution of assets.
 Income can be from many sources, including insurance proceeds, dividends and deferred employment benefits.

 However, there are a few important exceptions to marital property outlined in Wisconsin law.
 Property not considered a marital asset includes:

 Property division under Wisconsin's marital property system can be confusing and complicated.
-We can help you understand the law and how it affects you.
+Our divorce lawyers can help you understand the law and how it affects you.

 There are many issues related to the end of a marriage, and the legal process can take years.
-Our law firm can handle all aspects of your divorce proceedings, including:
+A divorce attorney from our law firm can handle all aspects of your divorce proceedings, including:

 Our firm can work with you throughout the divorce process and assist with common post-divorce issues.
-Our divorce attorneys have decades of experience helping families with their legal problems.
+Our divorce lawyers have decades of experience helping families with their legal problems.

-Contact us for a free 30-minute initial consultation if you have questions about divorce in Wisconsin
+Contact us for a 30-minute free lawyer consultation if you have questions about divorce in Wisconsin

 Van Hoof & Schneider Law Firm is proud to serve Appleton, Little Chute and the surrounding communities.
 Our offices are conveniently on Main Street in Little Chute.
-We offer flexible hours and free 30-minute consultations.
+We offer flexible hours and a 30-minute free lawyer consultation with some of the area’s best lawyers, focusing in everything from real estate and probate law to child custody, spousal support/alimony, and divorce lawyer services.
 Contact us at 920.788.3543 or online to schedule an appointment.

 "Casey, kindness like yours makes a difference.
 Thank you for all you’ve done for me!"